For a man, learning how to shave is a real skill, and it's one that's worth perfecting!

 Let the cream sit for two to three minutes, particularly if you have thicker facial hair.
 This helps the shaving cream really penetrate the hairs and soften them prior to cutting.

-If you’re used to a foaming shave cream or shaving soap all of this will feel very strange at first but trust us, it’s the best way to protect your skin and prevent irritation.
+If you've been used to a foaming shave cream or shaving soap all of this will feel very strange at first but trust us, it’s the best way to protect your skin and prevent irritation.

 Once you experience the results, you won’t go back!